telegram-bot-sdk/website/versioned_docs/version-3.x/guides/keyboards.md

 </>
 </CodeTabs>

-## Reply Keyboard Hide
+## Reply Keyboard Remove

-Telegram clients will hide the current custom keyboard and display the default letter-keyboard.
+Telegram clients will remove the current custom keyboard and display the default letter-keyboard.
+By default, custom keyboards are displayed until a new keyboard is sent by a bot.
+An exception is made for one-time keyboards that are hidden immediately after the user presses a button

-See [ReplyKeyboardHide](https://core.telegram.org/bots/api#replykeyboardhide) docs for more info.
+See [ReplyKeyboardRemove](https://core.telegram.org/bots/api#replykeyboardremove) docs for more info.

 If called with no parameters, the `selective` option defaults to `false`.